Average Global Policy Rate

-Impact of Policy Uncertainty on S&P 500 Cash Use
+Policy Uncertainty Index vs. S&P 500 Index

 Trade Policy Uncertainty Indexes Uncertainty in trade policy often leads to positive future returns for the S&P 500, as markets tend to price in worst-case scenarios during unclear times.
 Once clarity emerges, stocks frequently recover.
 Image: Deutsche Bank